 Chicago isn't the only place you can go to do Chicago research!
 As you're making travel plans, consider adding the following repositories to your list:

-If you need vital records that you can't get from the Wilmette Family History Center (see above) and your time in Chicago is short, don't spend it standing in line at the Vital Records Office in the Daley Center.
-Purchase these records ahead of time from cookcountygenealogy.com or get them by mail.
+If you need vital records that you can't get from the Wilmette Family History Center (see above) and your time in Chicago is short, there's no need to spend it standing in line at the Vital Records Office in the Daley Center.
+Contact the Cook County Clerk's Office to purchase these records from a distance.
 There's no cost advantage to going in person--they won't let you see records without paying--and if the clerk can't find a scanned copy of the record you need in the database, you'll have to leave a by-mail request anyway.
 That said, the clerks to try very hard to locate records and going in person for a particularly challenging search might be worthwhile.

 Parking in Chicago can be expensive and driving can be a challenge.
 Consider taking public transportation into the city.
 The "El" has stops convenient to the Circuit Court Archives, Recorder of Deeds Office, Rinn Law Library, and Harold Washington Library.
 Also consider taking public transportation to get from any of those four repositories to the Newberry Library or the Chicago History Museum.